zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 Further improvements to be introduced over time:

-- Retrieval and processing were separated to increase modularity.
+- Separate data retrieval and processing to increase modularity.
-- Timed schedules were replaced with event-driven triggers.
+- Replace timed schedules with event-driven triggers.
-- Retries were made fault-tolerant and context-aware.
+- Make retries fault-tolerant and context-aware.
-- Refactoring was applied selectively, based on actual system needs.
+- Selectively apply refactoring based on actual system needs.

 ## Infrastructure as Code (IaC)